 - Job outlook: According to the Australian government website Job Outlook, the prospects for data analysts in the future are classified as very strong (the highest possible rating).

 - Educational requirements: To work as a data analyst, graduates will need an undergraduate or a master’s degree in mathematics, statistics, computer science, information management, finance or economics.

 - Average salary: According to Talent.com, the median salary for a data scientist in Australia is $116,018 as of 2022.

 - Job outlook: According to the Australian government website Job Outlook, the prospects for data scientists in the future are classified as very strong (the highest possible rating).

 - Educational requirements: In order to work as a data analyst, graduates will need an undergraduate or a master’s degree in computer science, information technology, mathematics, physics or statistics.

 The value of specialisation

-Both the Data Scientist and the Analyst are in high demand.
+Data scientists and data analysts are in high demand.
 Where big data was once the privilege of large companies like Google and Facebook, businesses of all sizes are now collecting their own data.
-There is now more data than there are specialists available to scrutinise and convert it into useful information.
+The sheer volume of data currently overwhelms the number of specialists available to scrutinise and convert it into useful information.

 Interested in starting a career in data science or analytics?